-My first experience creating a PWA
+My first experience creating and testing a PWA

 Today, I have some experience regarding both creating a PWA, and testing it.